xiaoyuxz/xiaoyuxz.github.io/index.md

 ## News
+- **27–31 Jul, 2026.** Will present a long paper titled “Scrolling as Narrative: Rethinking Segmentation in Webtoons Beyond Visual Boundaries,” at DH2026 in Daejeon, South Korea.

 - **2–5 Jun, 2026.** Will present a poster titled "Narrative Flow on the Infinite Canvas" at DH Benelux 2026 in Maastricht, the Netherlands.